MillanUka/MillanUka/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on University Projects
+- 🔭 I’m currently working on an Ecommerce website.
-- 🌱 I’m currently learning MongoDB and ExpressJS
+- 🌱 I’m currently learning Angular.
 - 💬 Ask me about anything
 - 📫 How to reach me: Preferably Email
 - 😄 Pronouns: He/Him